Chimp-Stack/chimp-stack/README.md

 Welcome to the **chimp-stack**, the monorepo that houses the growing family of tools designed to make your development workflow smoother, sassier, and suspiciously simian.

 This monorepo is built using **Turborepo** and managed via **npm** workspaces.
-Each tool can be developed, built, and released independently—but shares common logic via `chimp-core`.
+Each tool can be developed, built, and released independently—but shares common logic via `@chimp-stack/core`.

 ---